13 Weeks • 16 College Credits

 This course is intentionally paired with a course of study in International development so that students have an opportunity to explore the connections between international trade, global markets, and international development.

-Students will explore the Great Wall of China and the Terracotta Warriors of Xi’an, learn about imperial China’s rich history of commerce and cultural exchange throughout the world, visit bustling metropolitan cities of Shanghai and Beijing, and sample many of the rich flavors of Chinese cuisine.
+Students explore the Great Wall of China and the Terracotta Warriors of Xi’an, learn about imperial China’s rich history of commerce and cultural exchange throughout the world, visit bustling metropolitan cities of Shanghai and Beijing, and sample many of the rich flavors of Chinese cuisine.

 Arrive in China